base-org/web/apps/base-docs/tutorials/docs/0_deploy-with-fleek.md

 fleek sites deploy
 ```

-Instead, simply push to the `main` branch of your repo.
-Test this by making a change to `src/app/page.tsx`, committing, and pushing to your repo.
+Instead, trigger an automatic deploy by making a change to the text at `src/app/page.tsx`, committing your changes, and pushing to your repo.

 ## Dashboard Overview and Confirming Deployment